pypeaday/pype.dev/pype.dev/content/blog/pulled-pork-notes.md

 As for quantity - 2 pork shoulders (and 1 beef arm roast that I smoked today) easily fed 4 families (8 adults + 9 kids) and we have plenty left over... like probably a full pork shoulder's worth, between all 3 meats.

+## Notes

+1. spicy pickles were a good addition
+2. seriously need to tend to the pork more during the smoking, after a second re-heat it's getting pretty dry